nadoukkadivin/tdc-toy-sims/README.md

 # toy sims for wip tidal drift communication (tdc) — example 2 (`tdc_eg2_toysim.py`)

 ### **What is this?**
-This example demonstrates the Tidal-Drift Communication (TDC) framework for substrate-agnostic, multi-domain signal propagation through a chain representing **gut → blood → brain**.
-It benchmarks TDC’s compactness and resilience against a domain-adapted Hodgkin-Huxley + Langevin baseline, including entropy-driven interface coupling and residue memory transfer.
+This repository demonstrates the Tidal-drift communication (TDC) framework for substrate-agnostic, multi-domain signal propagation through a chain representing **gut → blood → brain**.
+It benchmarks TDC’s compactness and resilience against a domain-adapted Hodgkin-Huxley + Langevin baseline including entropy-driven interface coupling and residue memory transfer.

 ## **Contents**